ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 We suggest you rely on the default behavior where Pony scheduler threads automagically adjust to the workload.
 However, if you want to squeeze as much performance as possible, we suggest the following:

 - Run your program under your expected workload.
+- Run your program with `--ponypin` to lock scheduler threads to particular CPUs.
 - Start with 1 scheduler thread and work your way up to the number of CPUs you have available.
 - Measure your performance with each `ponythread` setting with scheduler thread suspension disabled.
 - Use the number of scheduler threads that gives you the best performance.